Canon EF-M camera

 The Canon EF-M was a manual-focus 35mm film, SLR camera which used the Canon EF lens mount.
 It was introduced in 1991 for export to the non-Japanese market, and was the only manual focus camera in the EF line.
 It was not sold as part of the EOS range; the camera's official name was Canon EF-M rather than Canon EOS EF-M.

-The EF-M was in essence a Canon EOS 1000 without an autofocus system, a built-in flash, or a top-deck LCD.
-It was priced slightly cheaper than the EOS 1000, and relatively few copies were sold.
+The EF-M was in essence a Canon EOS 1000 without autofocus that replaced the top-deck LCD with a control dial.
+It was priced slightly cheaper than the EOS 1000, and relatively few units were sold.
 It was not directly available in Japan, though some were re-imported.
+It was sold with a standard 35-80mm kit lens.
+The lens came with an adapter ring that was intended to make manual focusing easier.